-Amended by Grace 4 of 24 July 2019 and Notice (Reporter, 2018-19, p.
+Amended by Graces 4 of 24 July 2019, 19 of 29 July 2020 and Notice (Reporter, 2018-19, p.
 761)

-1. Except as provided otherwise in the general regulations for certain postgraduate degrees and other Liability to pay qualifications, a matriculated student who is pursuing a course leading to a qualification specified in a University Composition the following regulations or a postgraduate student not registered as a candidate for any qualification Fee. shall pay a University Composition Fee, at the rate specified in Regulation 10, as follows:
+1. Except as provided otherwise in the general regulations for certain postgraduate degrees and other Liability to pay qualifications, a matriculated student who is pursuing a course leading to a qualification specified in a Composition the following regulations or a postgraduate student not registered as a candidate for any qualification Fee. shall pay a University Composition Fee, at the rate specified in Regulation 10, as follows: